Current Students Resources

 To get a re-print of your lost or stolen I-20, you must bring the following items:

 - Police Report - students need to report lost or stolen I-20's to the police.
-You may call 713-718-8888 or visit the police office behind the Office of International Student Services to obtain a police report number.
+You may call 713-718-8888 or visit the police office at your nearest HCC campus to obtain a police report number.

 - Valid photo ID - drivers license, passport or HCC ID will work to identify you as the student whose name is on the I-20